Bikers Rights Organization (Ontario) Inc.

 MPP Wayne Gates, Niagara, tabled a private members bill in late 2015, to incorporate all that we wanted for penalties.
 Those who cause death or serious injury in a traffic accident, deserve more than a $500 fine, and his bill would have provided justice to accident victims and their families in Ontario.

 That bill was bill 154.
 Unfortunately, in mid 2016, Kathleen Wynne prorogued Parliament, and all bills died on the order table.
-Bill 154 has not yet been re-introduced, and since we are now in election mode essentially, the chance of it being introduced are slim.
+Bill 154 was not re-introduced.

 When that bill was introduced, all parties that spoke on the bill were favourable to the bill, and all parties agreed that the bill needed to go to the Committee on the Legislative Assembly.

-The link below takes you to a contact list for all MPP's in Ontario.
+This link below takes you to a contact list for all MPP's in Ontario: https://www.ola.org/en/members/current

 We can win this for us all.
-Send a letter or email, and call your MPP to follow up.
-We have attached a sample letter that you can use in any way you wish to express the need for justice.
+Send an email using the link at the top of this page and call your MPP to follow up.
 If you would please forward any replies your MPP gives you, back to the undersigned, it would be greatly appreciated.

 Bikers Rights Organization